 Lathe Chuck Types

-Following are the different types of chucks used in lathe machine:
+Following are the different types of chucks used in the lathe machine:

 - Four jaws independent chuck